pu2clr/SI4735/examples/README.md

 * [Click here to watch a video about the arduino-cli](https://youtu.be/J-qGn1eEidA)

-### Fast way to setup your enviroment with PU2CLR SI4735 Arduino Library and accessories
+### Fast way to install arduino-cli and setup your enviroment with PU2CLR SI4735 Arduino Library and accessories

 #### On macOS and Linux